cloudflare/cloudflare-docs/content/workers/platform/changelog/_index.md

 ## 2022-05-05

-- `Response.redirect(url)` will no longer coalesce multiple consecutive slash characters appearing in the URL’s path.
+- `Response.redirect(url)` will no longer coalesce multiple consecutive slash characters appearing in the URL's path.
 - Fix generated types for Date.
 - Fix R2 bindings list without options to use the default list limit instead of never returning any results.
 - Fix R2 bindings did not correctly handle error messages from R2, resulting in internal error being thrown.
 Also fix behavior for get throwing an exception on a non-existent key instead of returning null. `R2Error` is removed for the time being and will be reinstated at some future time TBD.